SheiKra is a steel roller coaster located in the Stanleyville section of the park. It was converted to floorless trains for the summer of 2007.

-In late January 2005, SheiKra was topped off at the 200 foot mark.
+In late January 2005, SheiKra was topped off at the 200-foot mark.
 Crews placed a ceremonial evergreen atop the newly placed track segment.
 By late April, testing started on the roller coaster, with an announced opening date of May 21, 2005.

 Two years later, SheiKra went through a major change.
 Announced in February 2007, the roller coaster would receive new floorless trains for the summer season, with a grand reopening date set for June 16, 2007.
 Riders had their last chance to experience the regular trains on Memorial Day, May 28 before the coaster closed for its refurbishment.
-The track itself remained unchanged, but work in the station included a special floor that would raise when the trains were in station to allow for loading and unloading guests.
+The track itself remained unchanged, but work in the station included a special floor that would raise when the trains were in the station to allow for loading and unloading guests.
 The existing seats and shoulder restraints were moved to the new trains.

 Additional details and images on SheiKra will be added in the future.

 “Coasters by the Numbers” Fact Sheet, Busch Gardens Tampa Bay 8/16/2016

 Pixels At The Parks | Sep 1 2015 – accessed 10/10/2016